 Does using alternative fuels in fleets have a place within the South African market?

 South Africa is one of the largest emitters of CO2 in the world contributing to about 1.1% of global emissions and responsible for nearly half the CO2 emissions for the entire continent of Africa.
-With a global focus towards alternative energy sources to reduce pollutants and greenhouse gases, renewable energy sources show significant promise as alternative transport fuels for fleets.
+With a global focus on alternative energy sources to reduce pollutants and greenhouse gases, renewable energy sources show significant promise as alternative transport fuels for fleets.

 - Natural gas